-The scope of our performance audit covered the fiscal period from July 1, 2015 to June 30, 2016.
-The sample of expenditures tested included object and project codes associated with the bond projects.
+The scope of our performance audit covered the fiscal period from July 1, 2016 to June 30, 2017.
 The propriety of expenditures for capital projects and maintenance projects funded through other state or local funding sources, other than the proceeds of the bonds, were not included within the scope of our audit.
-Expenditures incurred subsequent to June 30, 2016, were not reviewed or included within the scope of our audit or in this report.
+Expenditures incurred subsequent to June 30, 2017, were not reviewed or included within the scope of our audit or in this report.